Glial Cells, Astrocytes, Neurons, and Amyotrophic Lateral Sclerosis (ALS)

 More About Glial Cells

-The Importance of Glial Cells and Astrocytes
+The Importance of Glial Cells

 There are two types of cells in the human nervous system: neurons and glial cells.
-The neurons transmit nerve impulses, which are traveling electrochemical signals.
+The neurons transmit nerve impulses, which are travelling electrochemical signals.
 These signals are essential in order to keep us alive.
 Neurons need the help of glial cells in order to do their job, however.

 Glial cells surround neurons.
 The word “glial" is derived from a Greek word meaning “glue."
 When glial cells were first discovered, it was thought that their function was simply to hold neurons in place.
 Until recently, most scientists investigating the nervous system studied neurons instead of glial cells, since neurons were thought to be far more important.
 Researchers now know that glial cells have many essential functions.
 The brain actually contains more glial cells than neurons.